bitnami/charts/bitnami/jasperreports/README.md

 <!--- app-name: Jasper&reg;eports -->

-# Jasper&reg;eports packaged by Bitnami
+# JasperReports packaged by Bitnami

-Jasper&reg;eports Server is a stand-alone and embeddable reporting server.
+JasperReports Server is a stand-alone and embeddable reporting server.
 It is a central information hub, with reporting and analytics that can be embedded into web and mobile applications.

 [Overview of Jasper&reg;eports](http://community.jaspersoft.com/project/jasperreports-server)